Nexplore Travel

 Natural Beauty Along the Siang River

 The Siang River dominates the landscape around Pasighat.
 Surrounded by green hills and dense forests, the region offers some of Arunachal Pradesh’s most beautiful riverside scenery.
+Travelers can enjoy cultural experiences, river landscapes, adventure sports and comfortable accommodation while exploring one of Arunachal Pradesh’s most beautiful regions.

 Popular activities include: